nstepien/gulp-brotli/README.md

 #### Custom compression

-Files are processed with maximum compression and output files have the `.brotli` extension.
+Files are processed with maximum compression and output files will have the `.brotli` extension.

 ```javascript
 var gulp   = require('gulp');